Taewoong-H/my_first_blog/README.md

 # my_first_blog
-make my blog with using django in python
+make my blog with using django in python<br>

-make my blog with Django
+I make my blog with Django<br>
-I push this blog with pythonanywhere which is hosting sites.
+I push this blog with pythonanywhere which is hosting sites.<br>

 If you want see my blog, enter this link.
 * http://teoh.pythonanywhere.com/